liamsmith3194/personal-best-pt/README.md

 GitHub was the program used to deploy the the site, it was accomplished by using the following steps:

-1. Log in to GitHub and select the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and select the GitHub Repository.
 ![GitHub Repository](https://raw.githubusercontent.com/liamsmith3194/personal-best-pt/main/assets/readme-images/github-repo.PNG)
 2. At the top of the page towards the middle of the screen you will see a "Settings" menu item with a cog icon.
 ![GitHub Settings](https://raw.githubusercontent.com/liamsmith3194/personal-best-pt/main/assets/readme-images/github-settings.PNG)